Tweedy, Browne: History

 By the 1960s, Tweedy, Browne had expanded from a brokerage and market maker to managing money for outside investors.
 Buffett singled out Tweedy, Browne as superior investors in his 1984 article "The Superinvestors of Graham-and-Doddsville," noting they outperformed both the Dow Jones Industrial Average and S&P 500 by substantial margins from 1966 to 1982.
 Their first mutual fund open to the general public was created in 1993.

 In 1997 the holding company Affiliated Managers Group bought 70% of Tweedy, Browne for $300 million.

 The firm's managing directors included well-known value investor Christopher H. Browne, Howard Browne's son and author of The Little Book of Value Investing (2007).
 Christoper Browne died on December 13, 2009.
 During Christopher Browne's tenure, two of the firm's mutual funds outperformed market averages between 1993 and 2009.
+In 2003, Christopher Browne was the first to publicly speak up about irregularities in Conrad Black's management of Hollinger, of which Tweedy, Browne owned a substantial minority of stock, reporting Black to the Securities and Exchange Commission.
+Black was forced out later that year and ultimately convicted of fraud.

-In late 2024, Tweedy, Browne launched their first exchange traded fund, using their value-focused methods and also emphasizing companies whose executives are engaged in significant buying of their own company's stock.
+In late 2024, Tweedy, Browne launched their first exchange traded fund (ETF), using their value-focused methods and also emphasizing companies globally whose executives are engaged in significant buying of their own company's stock.
+The ETF is strongly influenced by the work of H. Nejat Seyhun, a professor of finance at the University of Michigan.
+A second ETF followed in 2025, using similar strategies but focused entirely on companies outside the United States.
+Both ETFs are intended to have minimal overlap with their existing mutual funds.